keryil/PraatKatili/README.md

 The name means PraatKiller in Turkish.
 It is in Turkish to cause as little as offense as possible while professing my deeply rooted mental issues with the Praat base code.

 ## Features
-* Integrated IPython shell.
+* Integrated, in process IPython shell.
 You can interact with everything, Blender style.
+* Integrated IPython Jupyter Notebooks.
 * File browser.
 * Resource browser.
 Holds files, arrays of interest, and so on.
 A bit like Praat.
 Linked to both the file browser *and* the IPython shell.
 * Matplotlib integration.
 Plot various styles, tinker with them if you want.